git-onepixel/vue-html-slider/README.md

 | longTapEnd | Function | image | It will be fired when the `longTap` event completes. |

 ## Pull-left / Pull-right
 You can move more when reached slider left or right boundary if you set `disableBounce` false.
-So, you can listen the event by setting a `pull-left` or `pull-right` property to slider.
+So, you can listen the event by setting `pull-left` or `pull-right` property to slider.
 As follows.

 ```
 <vue-html-slider :pull-left="pullLeft"